attiqrehman1991/Android-Template-Activity-with-MVP-and-Repository-Pattern/README.md

 The `templates` folder contains these templates:

-* [MVP with Respositary Pattern]: creates an android activity creates MVPActivity.
+* [MVPActivity]: creates an android activity creates MVPActivity
-* [MVPActivity]: in Progress